hkveeranki/My-First-Bash-Shell/Readme.md

 Run make to obtain an executable and make clean to remove it

 Logic behind the code is explained in comments
+ If you press ctrl+c then whole shell exits